Geo96R/website-project/README.md

 ### Kubernetes
 See [DEPLOYMENT.md](DEPLOYMENT.md) for Kubernetes deployment instructions.

-## 📝 License
+## License

 This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome!
+Feel free to submit a Pull Request.

-## 🙏 Acknowledgments
+## Credits More in the thanks.txt i added!

 - **APIs Used**: AWS Health, Google Cloud Status, Radio Browser, Wikipedia
 - **Libraries**: Next.js, React, Framer Motion, Tailwind CSS, Three.js, amCharts
-- **Inspiration**: Cyberpunk aesthetics and DevOps culture
+- **Inspiration**: Cyberpunk aesthetics, Love for linux, DevOps culture and a love for creation

 ---